BorgNumberOne/Weishaupt_CanApiJson/README.md

 `{"ID":"12345678","SRC":"SYS","CAPI":{"NN":5,"N01":{"VG":"020700254100000100"},"N02":{"VG":"020700253200000200b2"},"N03":{"VG":"020700253302000200ab"},"N04":{"VG":"020700253700000200c4"},"N05":{"VG":"020901263900000100"}}}`

-As you can see, JSON technique will be used for the CAN / CAN open like Weishaupt WEM communication protocol - explanations:
+As you can see, JSON is used for the CAN / CANopen like Weishaupt WEM communication protocol - explanations:

-**ID** = ID_number --> seems to be the same every time.
+**ID** = ID_number --> appears to be the same every time.
 (Did Weishaupt forget to implement something here - why so unique: "12345678"?)
 **SRC** = Source of the message/telegram (DDC/SYS / PRT<--(http://admin:Admin123@wem-sg/script/Form_eth_log.js))
 **PRT** = ID_name of the **P**o**rt**al (Web interface / Browser : if you change settings at: http://admin:Admin123@wem-sg/ then **PRT** will be used as ID_name)
 **DDC** = ID_name of the Weishaupt Gateway Modbus-WEM (**D**irect **D**igital **C**ontrol / **D**irect **D**igital **C**ontroller - Building automation / Gateway)